strimzi/strimzi-kafka-operator/README.md

 ### Using Kafka Connect with additional plugins

-Our Kafka Connect images contain by default only the `FileStreamSinkConnector` and `FileStreamSourceConnector` connectors.
+Our Kafka Connect Docker images contain by default only the `FileStreamSinkConnector` and `FileStreamSourceConnector` connectors which are part of the Apache Kafka project.

-If you want to use other connectors, you can:
+Kafka Connect will automatically load all plugins/connectors which are present in the `/opt/kafka/plugins` directory during startup.
+You can use several different methods how to add the plugins into this directory:

 * Mount a volume containing the plugins to path `/opt/kafka/plugins/`
 * Use the `enmasseproject/kafka-connect` image as Docker base image, add your connectors to the `/opt/kafka/plugins/`